 We follow the low ridge between Hill 33 and 43 without much fuss but find the climb up through the forest steep.
 The cool gullies capture our attention as we meander through.
 The infinite small details and patterns of the mosses, fungi and ferns are amazing.
-We come ut of the forest and into the open country again and my thoughts are elsewhere.
+We come out of the forest and into the open country again and my thoughts are elsewhere.
 Dark clouds threaten from behind and the wind picks up again.
 I can’t decide between shell jacket on or off.
-The well-formed track sidles around the back (N side) of the hills and makes for fast going.
-Which is a good thing as the rain starts down again.
+The well-formed track sidles around the back (N side) of the hills and makes for fast going, which is a good thing as the rain starts down again.
 A penny for the thoughts of the Dutch fella we pass walking in the opposite direction on the track, walking straight into the weather.

-Not impressed with the water quality near camp the Engineer and I follow the creek to find a clean undisturbed section with a bit of flow and without a smell.
+Not impressed with the water quality near camp the Engineer and I follow the creek up to find a clean undisturbed section with a bit of flow and without a smell.
 We go about 300m but the creek remains on the flat ground and doesn’t seem to flow any faster.
 There are many holes where we can fill up but all are flat water and none look that inviting with lots of growth in them.
 Nearing the end of the hike and with plenty of fuel we decide to boil what we collect.
 We walk back with water but we needn’t have bothered as the rain buckets down.
 Sticking pots under the run off from the tarp they quickly fill and we have a clean source of water.

 The rain doesn’t ease.
 We sit and wait.
 Cooking food and drinking tea.
 Who knew that deep fried mountain bread would actually taste pretty darn good.
 Not to mention with the hikers version of bruschetta dip.
-And Banana pudding cooking in a double boiler – oh yeah.
+And Banana puddingcooking in a double boiler – oh yeah.

 The rain comes and goes and we fill the day wondering the beach, taking photos and making beach sculptures.
 We initiate a 5th member into our clan – Grug.